halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 This specifies WAF should re-encrypt traffic before sending it to the back-end web application.

 :::note Note
-**We can listen to non-HTTPS traffic and send it as HTTPS traffic to the back end server.**
+**SSL offloading is supported to secure traffic by encrypting HTTP as SSL/TLS, as well as other protocols such as SMTP, IMAP, and POP3.**
 :::

 ### Description